SystemsApproach/7E/introduction/architecture.rst

 because it is organized around specific components, namely, the TCP and IP protocols.
 (For now, think of "protocol" as a synonym for "component" or "module"; we describe protocols in more detail in the next section.)
-The Internet was just being designed as an extension of its predecessor—the ARPANET—when the OSI architecture was defined; the ARPANET had a major influence on the OSI reference model, but the Internet was largely viewed as a contemporary competitor.
+The Internet was being deployed as a way to extend its predecessor—the ARPANET—when the OSI architecture was defined; the ARPANET had a major influence on the OSI reference model, but the Internet was largely viewed as a contemporary competitor.